Liberal welfare reforms: Education

+Children were provided with free school meals from 1906 onwards; via the Education (Provision of Meals) Act 1906.
+However, many local councils ignored this system, as it was not compulsory for them to provide the free meals and the cost to the council was far greater than was subsidised for.
+The provision of free school meals was made compulsory in 1914, in which year fourteen million meals per school day were served (compared with nine million per school day in 1910), most of which were free.
+In 1912, half of all councils in Britain were offering the scheme.
+Recruitment for the Second Boer War demonstrated the undernourishment and illness among the working classes, and there were fears over future generations being unable to maintain military control of Britain's empire.
+Also, following an unfavourable report by the Board of Education's inspectors on infant education in 1906, school provision for children under five was restricted (previously, the normal age for the entry of working-class children into full-time education had been three).

-In 1906 a major education bill failed to pass, to the annoyance of Nonconformists Protestants who were angry that since 1902 local rates were used to support Church of England schools.
-Liberals sought to limit religious teaching in all schools to vague nondenominational Christianity (as already required in state schools under the Cowper-Temple Clause of the 1870 Act).
+In 1906 a major education bill failed to pass, to the annoyance of Nonconformists Protestants who were angry that since the Education Act 1902 local rates were used to support Church of England schools.
+Liberals sought to limit religious teaching in all schools to vague nondenominational Christianity (as already required in state schools under the Cowper-Temple Clause of the Elementary Education Act 1870).
 Under the proposal many Anglicans and Catholics would lose the right to use their schools to teach their religion to their children.
 The House of Lords, where the Liberals were outnumbered 5 to 1, rewrote the bill to make it more favourable to the Anglicans, so no compromise was possible.
 The Nonconformists had been a major factor in the Liberal landslide of 1906, and they dominated the Liberal front bench.
 But the bitter defeat of their highest priority now became a factor in their loss of enthusiasm for the Liberal Party, and played a key role in its decline.